carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 - _[Communicating Sequential Processes (CSP)](https://www.cs.cmu.edu/~crary/819-f09/Hoare78.pdf)_: A programming paradigm that models concurrent systems as a network of independent processes that communicate through channels.
 In Duplicati, the CSP library [CoCoL](https://github.com/kenkendk/cocol) is used, but in principle any CSP library could be used.
 It was chosen since it is already being used in Duplicati, especially in the backup flow.
 - _Process_: A CSP process that sequentially performs a specific task, only sharing data through channels.
 A process can be a thread, a coroutine, or any other form of concurrent execution.
 - _Channel_: A CSP channel that is used to communicate between processes.
 A message can be any object.
 A channel can be unbuffered, meaning a synchronous/rendezvous channel where the sender and receiver must be ready to communicate, or buffered, meaning an asynchronous channel where the sender can send a message without the receiver being ready to receive it up to a certain buffer size.
 In the benchmarks in this blog post, the channels are buffered.
+- _Patching_: The process of updating a file with new data.
+In the context of Duplicati, it is the process of writing blocks from the remote storage to the designated location in the target file.
+- _Hashing_: The process of computing a fixed-size hash value from a variable-size input.
+In the context of Duplicati, it is used as a fingerprint to verify that the data has not been corrupted during.

 # The old restore flow

 Before describing the new flow, there's value in understanding the old restore flow, its strengths and weaknesses.
+The following description describes all of the steps, some of which may be skippped depending on the supplied options.
 The legacy restore flow is as follows:

-1. Combine file filters.
+1. Combine file filters to find the files that needs to be restored.
-2. Open or restore the local database.
+2. Open or restore the local database keeping track of the backup.
 3. Verify the remote files;
    1. Get the list of remote volumes.
    2. Verify that there are no missing or unexpected extra volumes.
-4. Prepare the block and file list.
+4. Prepare the list of files to restore the list of blocks each file needs.
-5. Create the directory structure.
+5. Create the target directory structure.
-6. Scan the existing target files for existing blocks.
+6. Scan the existing target files for existing blocks, as they don't need to be restored.
-7. Scan for existing source files for existing blocks.
+7. Scan for existing source files for existing blocks, as they can be copied to the target file.
-8. Patch target files with local blocks.
+8. Patch target files with the local blocks found in step 7.
-9. Get the list of required volumes to download.
+9. Get the list of required volumes to download based of the blocks that are still missing locally.
 10. For each volume:
     1. Download the volume.
     2. Decrypt the volume.
     3. Decompress the volume.
     4. For each block in the decompressed volume:
-       1. Extract the block from the zip file.
+       1. Extract the block from the volume.
-       2. Check that the size and block hash matches.
+       2. Check that the size and block hash matches what's recorded in the database to ensure that the block hasn't been corrupted.
        3. Patch all of the target files that need this block.
 11. Restore metadata; for each target file:
-    1. Download the volume that contains the metadata.
+    1. Download the volume(s) that contains the metadata.
-    2. Decrypt the volume.
+    2. Decrypt the volume(s).
-    3. Decompress the volume.
+    3. Decompress the volume(s).
-    4. Extract the metadata from the zip file.
+    4. Extract the metadata block(s) from the volume(s).
-    5. Check that the size and block hash matches.
+    5. Check that the size and block hash of each block matches what's recorded in the database to ensure that the block hasn't been corrupted.
     6. Restore the metadata from the block(s).
 12. Verify the restored files; for each target file:
     1. Read the target file.
     2. Compute the hash of the target file.
-    3. Check that the hash and size matches.
+    3. Check that the hash and size matches to ensure that the file has been restored to the state recorded during the backup.

 The flow is visualized in the following diagram: